brighamandersen/journaler/README.md

 # journaler

-It had been a while since I had used Django so I just made this basic CRUD application so that I could practice Django essentials.
-It intentionally has no styling because I strictly wanted to focus on the Django side of things and how to send and receive data from a database using Django.
+It had been a while since I had used Flask so I just made this basic CRUD application so that I could practice Django essentials.
+It intentionally has no styling because I strictly wanted to focus on the Flask side of things and how to send and receive data from a database using Flask.

 ## Installation